 - Completed application form.

-Very important is that you need to be at least 50 years or older at the date of application for the retirement visa.
+Very important is that you need to be at least 50 years or older at the date of application for the retirement visa for Thailand.
 Before they would allow you to turn 50 while holding the visa but that was stopped many years ago.
 Today they enforce the age policy very strictly.

 There is also the issue of bringing your goods over from your home country.
 Once the retirement visa has been extended you now have 6 months to brings your household items from your home-country into Thailand duty-free.
 You need to ask your visa agent or attorney about the process and how best to manage Thai Customs with regards to your retirement status and any documents that would be needed when the goods arrive in Thailand.